Securities litigation, M&A and corporate governance disputes:

 As part of the Madison Guaranty investigation, Mr. Ericson interviewed (then) First Lady Hillary Rodham Clinton in the Treaty Room at the White House and also testified before the Senate Special Committee to Investigate Whitewater and Related Matters.

 Mr. Ericson's other banking litigation experience includes representation of foreign and domestic lenders in contract and securities cases, lender liability cases, predatory lender cases, ATM litigation, and disputes over trust accounts and letters of credit.
-He also represented the principal shareholder of a bank in an international dispute with creditors from Hong Kong and Indonesia.
 Mr. Ericson represented a major bank in fiduciary duty litigation arising out of an investment, a major oil company in a lender liability/limited partnership class action in which he obtained summary judgment, and a trust fund established by a foreign government in litigation against its investment manager.

 Mr. Ericson represented a major telephone company in In re National Security Agency Telecommunications Records Litigation, MDL No. 06-1791, a series of 40 actions alleging that telephone companies cooperated with the NSA's Terrorist Surveillance Program.
 He spoke on defending privacy actions at the Association of Business Trial Lawyers' 34th annual seminar.